Denial404/picture-moderator/README.md

 Made @ Hack the North 2021

-## A dedicated discord bot to censor vulgar images with something a little more wholesome.
+## A dedicated discord bot to censor vulgar images with something a little more wholesome:

 ![cool pic](cat.png)